Thousands face weeks without power in Ida’s aftermath

 “We went a week before, with Zeta,” she said, recalling an outage during the hurricane that hit the city last fall.

-Other residents of the city were relying on generators — or neighbors who had them.
 Hank Fanberg said both of his neighbors had offered him access to their generators.
-He also had a plan for food.
+He also had a plan for food: “I have a gas grill and charcoal grill."

-The hurricane twisted and collapsed a giant tower that carries key transmission lines over the Mississippi River to the New Orleans area, causing widespread outages, Entergy and local authorities said.
-The power company said more than 2,000 miles of transmission lines were out of service, along with 216 substations.
-The tower had survived Katrina.

-The storm also flattened utility poles, toppled trees onto power lines and caused transformers to explode.
+Some places are also facing shortages of drinking water.
+Eighteen water systems were out, affecting more than 312,000 people, and an additional 14 systems serving 329,000 people were under boil-water advisories, the governor said.

+This time, New Orleans, protected by a major overhaul of its levees since Katrina, escaped the catastrophic flooding some had feared.

 In Mississippi’s southwestern corner, entire neighborhoods were surrounded by floodwaters, and many roads were impassable.
-Several tornadoes were reported, including a suspected twister in Saraland, Alabama, that ripped part of the roof off a motel and flipped an 18-wheeler, injuring the driver, according to the National Weather Service.
+Several tornadoes were reported, including a suspected twister in Saraland, Alabama, that ripped part of the roof off a motel and flipped an 18-wheeler, injuring the driver.

+Ida’s remnants continued to bring heavy rain and flooding to parts of the Tennessee and Ohio valleys.
+Flash flooding and mudslides were possible around Washington on Thursday and in New England on Friday.

 Comments